xmlsec/python-xmlsec/README.rst

 Depending on your OS, you may need to install the required native libraries first:

-Linux (Debian)
+Linux (Debian/Ubuntu)
 ^^^^^^^^^^^^^^

 .. code-block:: bash

-   apt-get install libxml2-dev libxmlsec1-dev libxmlsec1-openssl
+   apt-get install libxml2-dev libxmlsec1-dev libxmlsec1-openssl pkg-config

 Note: There is no required version of LibXML2 for Ubuntu Precise,